Ghatam

 The ghatam is used in conjunction with the mridangam in Carnatic music.
 Instruments similar to the ghatam include the gharha of Punjab and the matka of Gujarat.

-Listen to the Bansuri
+Listen to the Ghatam

-Performer Name Bangalore R Prathap
+Performer Name Bangalore R. Prathap

-Musical Tradition
+Musical Tradition South, carnatic

 Website www.gatambrothers.com